-Obviously, if you have a large collection of files in a LIF or HPW volume, it would be inconvenient to copy these files one-at-a-time with the COPY statement.
-But, you don't have to do it that way.
-An HP BASIC utility program called "CATCOPY" is provided with Release II-A. You can use "CATCOPY" to copy all of the files, or those files that you choose, from a LIF or HPW volume on an internal disk drive to a DFS directory.
+An HP BASIC utility program, called "CATCOPY", is provided with Release II-A (and with Release III).
+You can use "CATCOPY" to copy all of the files, or those files that you choose, from a LIF or HPW volume on an internal disk drive to a DFS directory.
 The "CATCOPY" utility automatically creates a legal DFS file name for each file in the destination directory.
 This utility is described in appendix A of this manual.